-A communication that encourages readers to support RPAC activities (by making a contribution) or facilitates making a contribution (such as providing an address where contributions may be made).
+A communication that encourages the support of RPAC activities (by making a contribution) or facilitates making a contribution (such as providing an address where contributions may be made).

 WHAT IS NOT A SOLICITATION?

 Informational notices (e.g. amounts contributed, number of contributors, candidates contributed to).